demisto/content/Packs/Core/Playbooks/playbook-Identity_Analytics_-_Alert_Handling_README.md

-The `Identity Analytics - Alert Handling` playbook is triggered by Identity Analytics alerts and executes the following:
+The `Identity Analytics - Alert Handling` playbook is designed to handle Identity Analytics alerts and executes the following:

 Analysis:
 - Enriches the IP and the account, providing additional context and information about these indicators.